-13. Level 3 Assessment Criteria
+13. Level 3 (RQF) Assessment Criteria

-Level 3 Vocational examinations in Russian Classical Ballet provide evidence that dance students have an increasing awareness of the demands of the dance profession and demonstrate SOUND AND ESTABLISHED dance skills, understanding and artistry in the Assessment Criteria.
+Level 3 Vocational Dance examinations provide evidence that dance students have an increasing awareness of the demands of the dance profession and demonstrate SOUND AND ESTABLISHED dance skills, understanding and artistry in the Assessment Criteria.
 Differentiation between Intermediate and Advanced Foundation is defined by the progressive requirements, and expectations prescribed in the Practical and Professional Practice Programmes of Study for each grade.
 These Programmes of Study provide a framework for the teaching and learning of the vocabulary and SOUND AND ESTABLISHED skills, understanding, artistry and professional development.